jackryan135/meadowmonitor/README.md

 ### To deploy with Docker -

-Make sure to have Docker installed on the current device or EC2 instance.
+Make sure to have Docker and docker-compose installed on the current device or EC2 instance.
 Clone repo from git, navigate to the base directory /meadowmonitor/ and run:
 ```
 sudo dockerd
 sudo service docker start